More case studies with Shallow floor beams

 Santa Maria Misericordia Hospital Laboratory: ArcelorMittal SFB beams optimise an anti-seismic structure

-The Service Center and Laboratories of Santa Maria Misericordia Hospital in Udine is an example for the use of innovative steel and concrete composite construction in a seismic area.
-ArcelorMittal's SlimFloor solution SFB beams were used to support the floor slabs, this way the floor height could be maximized and no intermediary columns were necessary.
+The service centre and laboratories of Santa Maria Misericordia Hospital in Udine, Italy is an example for the use of innovative steel and concrete composite construction in a seismic area.
+ArcelorMittal's slim floor solution, SFB beams, was used to support the floor slabs.
+This solution ensured that the floor height could be maximised and no intermediary columns were necessary.

-The building houses laboratories for research activities of different kinds: pathological diagnosis, clinical analysis and areas for specialized and pharmaceutical industries.
+The building houses laboratories for research activities of different kinds: pathological diagnosis, clinical analysis, and areas for specialised and pharmaceutical industries.

-The four staircases are located along the short side of the building whereas the elevators, the landscaped courtyards and the toilet installations are arranged symmetrically in the building's center.
+The four staircases are located along the short side of the building whereas the lifts, the landscaped courtyards, and the toilet installations are arranged symmetrically in the building's centre.